dkriegner/xrayutilities/README.txt

 its source folder and obtain the new sources by

   $> git pull

-if any code changed during the update you need to reinstall the libary and python package:
+or download the new tarball from sourceforge (http://sf.net/projects/xrayutilities) if any code changed during the update you need to reinstall the libary and python package.
+To determine the path in which xrayutilities where installed previously use:

+  $> python -c "import xrutils as xu; print xu.__file__" /usr/local/lib64/python2.7/site-packages/xrutils/__init__.pyc

+if the output is e.g.: "/usr/local/lib64/python2.7/site-packages/xrutils/__init__.py"
+you previously installed xrayutilities in "/usr/local", which should be used again as install path.
+Use:

   $> scons install --prefix=<path to install directory>

+to install the updated package.

 DOCUMENTATION
 =============

 Documention for xrayutilities is found in the doc folder.
-The manual (pdf) can be built using scons
+The manual can be rebuilt by LaTeX (pdflatex) using scons

   $> scons doc